Cognitive Psychologist Career (Salary + Duties + Interviews)

 Ask Questions in Online Forums.
 Even if you don’t live near a university or don’t know cognitive psychologists, the Internet gives you access to so many people!
 The CognitivePsychology and CognitivePsychologist subreddits, for example, are very active.
 Read through conversations with people interested in cognitive psychology and ask questions to cognitive psychologists!

 Talk to Admissions Counselors and Other Resources.
-If you’re still in high school or undergrad, reach out to your counselors.
+If you're still in high school or undergrad, contact your counselors.
 They can connect you with cognitive psychologists and other resources that will help you.
 Parents, family friends, and other networking events can also point you in the right place.
 If you are interested in a cognitive psychologist career, make it known!
 The more people know that you are interested in the subject, the more likely they will connect you with someone who will make your career dreams a reality.